spiffe/spiffe/standards/SPIFFE_Broker_API.md

 // The SubscribeToX509SVIDRequest message conveys parameters for requesting an X.509-SVID. message SubscribeToX509SVIDRequest {
     // Required.
-One or more references identifying the workload.
-All references
+The reference identifying the workload.
-    // MUST resolve to the same workload. repeated WorkloadReference references = 1;
+    WorkloadReference reference = 1;
 }

 // The SubscribeToX509SVIDResponse message carries X.509-SVIDs and related information,